North York Guide

 The Yonge Street “Levant” Crawl

-Follow the Yonge Street corridor from Sheppard to Fairview Mall for a Middle Eastern food crawl that's entirely transit-accessible.
+Follow the Yonge Street corridor from Sheppard to Shops at Don Mills for a Middle Eastern food crawl that's entirely transit-accessible.

 1